 Thank you for your interest in proposing a Friday, January 20th workshop for the 2017 Diversity Summit on Inclusive Excellence!

 An overview of workshop proposals is provided below.
-Details on Summit theme, submission link and deadline will be posted in early Fall 2016.
+Details on Summit theme, submission link and deadline are NOW AVAILABLE.

-We are seeking workshops that will engage a wide range of audiences and issues, all in relation to the Summit's theme ( TO BE ANNOUNCED ), and each contributing to participant knowledge and skills for Inclusive Excellence.
+We are seeking workshops that will engage a wide range of audiences and issues, all in relation to the Summit's theme (Many Stories, Many Truths: Overcoming Challenges in Building Community), and each contributing to participant knowledge and skills for Inclusive Excellence.
 To help you prepare your proposal, please review the information below before clicking to the online submission form below.

-Priority consideration will be given to complete proposals received by posted deadline.
+Priority consideration will be given to complete proposals received by 8am, Monday, 7 November 2016.
 Workshop proposals will be accepted beyond the deadline, and reviewed on a rolling basis to fill any available workshop slots.

 If you have questions about the workshop proposal form or process, or the Summit overall, please email firstname.lastname@example.org

 Please consider the following as you prepare your proposal:

 - Need for clear learning objectives and your topic's relevance to this year's Summit theme.
 You will be asked to explain how your proposed session has both.

 - Length.
 Initial plans are for one morning and two afternoon sessions, 75 minutes each.
 We may be able to offer a very small number of double-length mini-institutes (covering both afternoon sessions) for exceptional topics/proposals.

 - Presenters.
 To model collaboration and to increase impact, we encourage having at least two presenters for each session, especially pairs/teams from different disciplines or operational areas, a mix of students and employees, etc.